 Employment history in years (inclusive)

-- from 1 to 9 years 50% of average contribution wage
+- from 1 to 9 years, 50% of the average contribution wage

-- 30 years and more 65% of average contribution wage
+- 30 years and more than 65% of the average contribution wage

 Unemployment benefits are gradually reduced by increments of 3 months.